-Beacon is committed to ensuring that the Board and its Committees have an appropriate composition and blend of backgrounds, skills, experience and personal attributes to discharge their duties effectively.
+Beacon is committed to ensuring that the composition of the Board and its Committees retain an appropriate balance of skills, experience, independence and knowledge to enable it to meet the needs of the business.
 No one individual dominates decision-making.